luisquintanilla/mlnet-workshop/labs/07-mlops.md

   private static string TRAIN_DATA_FILEPATH = @"/media/data/true_car_listings.csv";
 ```

-The next thing we would like to do is to fill out the `Initialize` method.
-This method will be used to load the data using the given path and convert all rows to an enumerable of `ModelInput` rows.
-Change your `Initialize` method to below.
+The next thing we would like to do is to implement the `Initialize` method.
+This method will be used to load the dataset using and convert all rows into an enumerable of `ModelInput`.
+Change the `Initialize` method to the following noted below.
 Please note the `Rows` private member variable that will be used in the tests.

 ```
         private static IEnumerable<ModelInput> Rows;